-service from the global service broker a prospective client does not specify what kind of a service it needs but it states functionality requirements.
+A further degree of indirection has been implemented to make it possible to replace some kind of services without modifying the clients.
+In ordering a service from the global service broker a prospective client does not specify what kind of a service he needs but he specifies the functionality he requires.
 The global service broker looks up which kind of service provides the requested functionality before negotiating a connection.

 Service brokers are implemented based on a specific framework.
-To implement a new service broker it suffices to specify when a service can support a further client, and how it is started.
+To implement a new service broker it suffices to specify when a service can support a further client and how it is started.